-How much of the fat tissue survives after having a Brazilian Butt Lift (BBL) is one of the most common questions we receive at Cosmos Clinic.
+How much of the fat tissue survives after having a Fat Transfer to the Buttocks (BBL) is one of the most common questions we receive at Cosmos Clinic.

 Not all of the fat (adipose tissue) transferred into the buttocks will survive the plastic surgery long term.
 The fat graft survival rate will depend on a few factors including the techniques used and the patient’s recovery.